FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 We aim to add more and more flyables in the future in add-ons or expansions.
 UPDATE 12th march 2019 as

-enjoy yet another one of the finest WW2 aircraft.
+yet another one of the finest WW2 aircraft.
+More flyables are added now with the WOTR Battle of France

 .: Fly in a dynamic world with no artificial 'air spawns'.
 All aircraft are dynamically assigned to fly from real